Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Learning-based Adaptive Control

 Under Assumption~\ref{multiplicative_asmp}, the dynamics for $\mathtt{e}=x-x_d$ of \eqref{adaptive_general} can be expressed as follows:

 where $A$ is the SDC matrix of Lemma~\ref{sdclemma}, $\hat{\theta}$ is the current estimate of $\theta$, and $\tilde{Y}$ is defined as

-where $Y_b(x,u)=\sum_{i=1}^mY_{b_i}(q)u_i$. \begin{definition} The adaptive Neural Contraction Metric (aNCM) in Fig.~\ref{ancmdrawing} is a DNN model for the optimal parameter-dependent contraction metric, given by solving the adaptive CV-STEM, \ie{}, \eqref{cvstem_eq} of Theorem~\ref{Thm:CV-STEM} (or Theorem~\ref{Thm:ccm_cvstem} for differential feedback) with its contraction constraint replaced by the following convex constraint:
+where $Y_b(x,u)=\sum_{i=1}^mY_{b_i}(q)u_i$. \begin{definition}{Adaptive Neural Contraction Metrics}{Def:aNCM} The adaptive Neural Contraction Metric (aNCM) in Fig.~\ref{ancmdrawing} is a DNN model for the optimal parameter-dependent contraction metric, given by solving the adaptive CV-STEM, \ie{}, \eqref{cvstem_eq} of Theorem~\ref{THM:Thm:CV-STEM} (or Theorem~\ref{THM:Thm:ccm_cvstem} for differential feedback) with its contraction constraint replaced by the following convex constraint:

 for deterministic systems, and